bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Mostly Cloudy
+- Partly Cloudy
-- 86% humidity
+- 85% humidity
-- 9 mph wind
+- 10 mph wind
-- 87% cloud cover
+- 40% cloud cover
 - 39 AQI 🟩
 - 0.12 inches of rain in the past 24 hours
-- 0.44 inches of rain expected in the next 48 hours
+- 0.33 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>